reahl/reahl/reahl-doc/doc/tutorial/uibasics.rst

    :pyobject: AddressBookUI

-AddressBookPage, in turn, is a :class:`~reahl.web.fw.Widget` which inherits from :class:`~reahl.web.ui.TwoColumnPage`.
-This is pure lazyness:
+AddressBookPage, in turn, is a :class:`~reahl.web.fw.Widget` which inherits from :class:`~reahl.web.ui.HTML5Page` -- a basic page that already contains a `.body` for us to add stuff to.
-:class:`~reahl.web.ui.TwoColumnPage` is a page with two columns, a header and footer -- all nicely laid out already.
-We just add our content to its `.main` column.

 .. literalinclude:: ../../reahl/doc/examples/tutorial/addressbook1/addressbook1.py
    :pyobject: AddressBookPage